 - Why do I wake up at 3am?

 - Can HRT cause insomnia?

 It’s important to remember that every woman’s menopause will be different but one thing that seems to affect many of us is insomnia.
+Data from energy and sleep tracker RISE shows that women have more sleep debt (accumulated lack of sleep) than men between the ages of 50-59.
 It’s why our medical advisor Dr Stephanie Goodwin is often asked about HRT and sleep, and if it can help.

 What causes sleep problems in menopause?

 Poor quality sleep can cause chronic exhaustion.
 It can also make symptoms of menopause worse.
 At the same time, it’s the hormonal shifts that occur during these years that may be contributing to your sleep disturbances.
-Catch 22?
+Finding the right routine is critical.
+Caught in a catch 22?
 It can certainly feel like it.